bitplane/uh-halp/uh-halp/README.md

 ## Notes

-It currently defaults to OpenAI.
-If you want to use something else, open `~/.uh-config.json` and change `current` and edit the config.
+It currently defaults to Groq.
+If you want to use something else, open `~/.uh-config` and change `current` and edit the config.
 If you want to add your own custom back-end, give the name of a module that has a `query` function in it, then fill in the parameters with templates vars in the example format.
 Use `{key}` as one of the params to send the key